janelia-flyem/flyem-services/README.md

 See the example config.json file.
 The user needs to register the application with google oauth.
-This file should specify the different services supported and their private key.
-The private key will be used to create JWT specific to that application.
+This file should specify the different services supported and their private service secret.
+The service secret will be used to create JWT specific to that application.
 Once the user is authenticated with flyem-services, the user can get tokens for any appliation by accessing /api/token/APPNAME.
-The token can be decoded by the application specific private key.
+The token can be decoded by the application specific secret.

 ## Authorization

 By default, the tokens generate will have permission level of "noauth".
 A file can be specified as in the example "authorizedvid.json".
 By default, "noauth" and "admin" should be considered protectd user authorization levels.
 Otherwise, arbitrary objects can be stored here.
 They will be packaged into the JWT.
+If no authorization
+is available for the user "noauth" will be used.

 ## For service provides

 * Create a password for your app and add to the config file
 * Add authorization file if desired
-* Add logic to decode JWT in your service
+* Add logic to decode JWT in your service with the service secret

+## For clients

+* Review swagger documentation at /help
+* To login and get a token for application FOO: /login?redirect=/api/token/FOO
+* Logout will require re-login for any service managed by this application: /logout

 ## Future Woek